 Minimize disruption by resolving interference more quickly

 Communications, navigation systems and even autoland systems can be impacted by RF interference at airports.
 Preventing and quickly resolving interference at airports is essential for avoiding disruption, financial loss and serious accidents.
-It is for this reason that both the ITU (International Telecommunications Union) and the ICAO (International Civil Aviation Organization) have detailed specific recommendations for handling RF interference to aviation.
+For this reason, both the ITU (International Telecommunications Union) and the ICAO (International Civil Aviation Organization) have detailed specific recommendations for handling RF interference to aviation.

 Even with the most rigorous preventative measures in place, equipment malfunctions and criminal behavior always pose an interference risk.
 When these incidents do occur, they need to be detected and resolved as quickly as possible.